STAMP-project/stamp-ide/README_Descartes.md

-To add a mutator push the "Add mutator" button to open a dialog, select the type of mutator you want, if the mutator type requires to write a text like string or int the text will be enabled, write the text of the mutator and press ok, the necessary sintax like "" for strings, '' for chars or key words as short is provided.
+To add a mutator push the "Add mutator" button to open a dialog, select the type of mutator you want, if the mutator type requires to write a text like string or int the text will be enabled, write the text of the mutator and press ok, the necessary sintax like "" for strings, '' for chars or key words as short is provided, the text implements validation when necessary and a quick fixer for some of the possible problems (open the quick fixer by right clicking on the error signal on the top left corner of the text).

 <center>![adding a mutator](images/add.png)</center>